simbo1905/zktreemvvm/readme.md

 	jar:http://repo1.maven.org/maven2/org/apache/commons/commons-vfs2/2.0/commons-vfs2-2.0.jar

-but it would be trivial to change the URI used to be a file uri such as:
+but it would be trivial to change the FILE_SYSTEM_URI used to be a file uri such as:

 	file:///tmp/